Qualytics/userguide/docs/checks/entity-resolution.md

 This check performs automated entity name clustering to identify entities with similar names that likely represent the same entity.
-It then assigns each cluster a unique entity identifier and asserts that every row with the same entity identifier share the same value for the designated `distinction field`
+It then assigns each cluster a unique entity identifier and asserts that every row with the same entity identifier shares the same value for the designated `distinction field`

 ### Field Scope